Boxing Day Dip

 The Boxing Day Dip is a charity event where many of the swimmers are in fancy dress swim in the sea on Boxing Day.
-There are several such dips held around Europe, but the largest is organised by the Lions Club of Sunderland, England.
+There are several such dips held around Europe, but the largest is organised by the Red sky Foundation and Lions Club of Sunderland, England.
 Participants are expected to wear fancy dress and jump into the North Sea.
 (See also Winter swimming).